gemfire/gemfire-examples/luceneSpatial/README.md

 limitations under the License.
 -->

-# Geode Lucene Spatial Indexing Example
+# GemFire Lucene Spatial Indexing Example

-This examples demonstrates how to use Geode's LuceneSerializer and LuceneQueryProvider APIs to customize how Geode data is stored and indexed in Lucene.
+These examples demonstrate how to use GemFire's LuceneSerializer and LuceneQueryProvider APIs to customize how GemFire data is stored and indexed in Lucene.

-In this example two servers host a partitioned region that stores train station stop information, including GPS coordinates.
+All the examples are run from Example.java class's main method.
+In these example two servers host a partitioned region that stores the location information,including GPS coordinates.
 The region has lucene index that allows spatial queries to be performed against the data.
-The example shows how to do a spatial query to find nearby train stations.
+These examples show how to do a spatial query.

+First example is SearchNearestResultExample, it finds nearby locations from a specific location.

+Second example is DistanceFacetsExample, it finds all the locations which coincides with the given location.

+Third example is SearchOverlappingLocation, it finds the location that overlaps with other locations.

+Fourth example is SearchIntersectingCoordinates, it finds the location that coincides with a given shape (which consists of multiple locations).

-This example assumes that Java and Geode are installed.
+These example assumes that Java 11 and GemFire are installed.
+Minimum java version is jdk11.

 ## Set up the Lucene index and region
 1. Set directory ```gemfire-examples/luceneSpatial``` to be the current working directory.
 Each step in this example specifies paths relative to that directory.

-2. Build the example
+2. Build the examples

         $ ../gradlew build

+3. Prepare lucene-extension

+    Build or download ```gemfire-lucene-extension-1.0.0-build.0.gfm```.
+Untar it and copy the jar files into ```/build/libs```

+       $ tar xvf gemfire-lucene-extension-1.0.0-build.0.gfm
+       $ cp com/vmware/gemfire/gemfire-lucene/1/*.jar build/libs
+       $ export CLASSPATH=com/vmware/gemfire/gemfire-lucene/1/*

-3. Run a script that starts a locator and two servers, creates a Lucene index called ```simpleIndex``` with a custom LuceneSerializer that indexes spatial data.
+4. Run a script that starts a locator and two servers, creates a Lucene index called ```simpleIndex``` with a custom LuceneSerializer that indexes spatial data.
 The script then creates the ```example-region``` region.

         $ gfsh run --file=scripts/start.gfsh

-4. Run the example.
-This program adds data to the example-region, and then looks for train stations with a 1 mile of a specific GPS coordinate.
-Look at Example.java to see what this program does.
+4. Run the examples to populate both the Lucene index and `example-region`.
+This program adds data to the example-region, and then performs the searches mentioned above.

         $ ../gradlew run